Library and Learning Services

 Relevant legislation

 Most holdings are freely accessible.
-However, some archive material is subject to access restrictions under the relevant legislation, including the Data Protection Act and Freedom of Information Act.
-Decisions on access are taken by the Archivist and Assistant Archivist, in consultation with the University’s Information Assurance Team.
-Where material may contain sensitive personal information, users are asked to sign a Data Protection form explaining their responsibilities.
+However, some archive material is subject to access restrictions under the relevant legislation, including the Data Protection Act 2018 and Freedom of Information Act 2000.
+Decisions on access are taken by the Archivist and Assistant Archivist, in consultation with the University’s Information Assurance Services.
+Where material may contain sensitive personal information, users are required to read our online Data Protection Statement before their visit and abide to these through signing our Reading Room register on arrival.
 Access restrictions are recorded in the ‘AccessConditions’ field in the catalogue record.

 Uncatalogued material